TomiFG/hack-assembler/README.md

 # simple-assembler
-An assembler designed and implemented as an assignment for the Nand2Tetris course by Nisan and Schocken.
+Translates the assembly language used in the Nand2Tetris course into binary machine language instructions for the Hack platform from said course.